-Norway has 40 public higher education institutions that include universities, colleges and other specialised institutions.
-Just like Germany, Norway is one of the few countries with free education for all international students, whether they come from the EU/EEA countries or not.
+Like Germany, Norway is one of the few countries with free education for all international students, whether they come from EU/EEA countries or not.

-Students will just have to pay a semester fee for the student union, that’s between 32 and 65 EUR.
+Students only have to pay a semester fee of 30 - 60 EUR for the student union.
 The student union fee covers health and counselling services, sports and cultural activities, all held on campus.

-In private universities, both national and international students will have to pay tuition fees.
-Compared to other European countries, private universities in Norway are cheaper, as they have fees between 7,000 and 10,000 EUR/year.
+At private universities, both national and international students will have to pay tuition fees.
+Compared to other European countries, private universities in Norway are cheaper, with tuition fees ranging between 7,000 – 19,000 EUR/year.

 - University of Bergen